BenKoder/LifxLanAPI/README.md

 To find Lifx devices on the network, we create an event `LifxCore.LifxDeviceFound` then call the method `LifxDeviceFound.FindDevicesOnNetwork()`.
 This will send a broadcast message across the network which any Lifx device will respond to.

 When LifxCore.LifxDeviceFound rasies an event, it passes in `Core.LifxProducts.ProductBase product`.
-This is the Lifx project that has been found.
+This is the Lifx product that has been found.
 To work out the exact product this is we can inspect the `product.ProductType` `enum` value.

 > NOTE: At present only the Lifx A19 product is supported, but there is nothing stopping you adding support for more products